burger icon

 Toss out the usual rundown: I started with a Visa, copped a slow payout, and quickly jumped to crypto-never looked back.
 Here’s how that panned out.
 I picked up a few tips from mates in Melbourne and Brissy-some things work better with certain banks, of course.
 One bloke from WA reckoned his MoonPay deposit beat his last beer to the table.
 Myself?
 Crypto’s never let me down-just double-checked the coin address, easy as.
 Just so you know, I grabbed these tips chatting to Aussie mates and after messing around myself.
 If they've changed the rules since, well-what can you do!

-- Cryptocurrencies (Bitcoin, Ethereum, Litecoin, Tether USDT, Dogecoin, Solana, a big list of altcoins): You can toss in as little as $15 AUD (give or take, since minimums shift with USD but you'll see it on the deposit page), and there's really no upper limit.
-Transfers usually show up about as quick as you can refresh-network fees are all you'll cop, rainbetz.com doesn't pile on any extras.
-Crypto's where most of my wins and screwups happened-honestly, if you're in the major cities, it's much of a muchness for speed and privacy.
-Just double-check your wallet details, and you're sorted.
+• Cryptocurrencies (Bitcoin, Ethereum, Litecoin, Tether USDT, Solana): You can toss in as little as $15 AUD (give or take, though Ethereum minimums have jumped to around $30 AUD due to gas fees), and there’s really no upper limit.
+Transfers usually show up about as quick as you can refresh.
+However, keep an eye on the terms-there is a strict anti-mixing policy now that might ask for 3x wagering on your deposit before you can pull it out.
+Crypto’s where most of my wins happened-honestly, if you’re in the major cities, it’s much of a muchness for speed and privacy.
+Just double-check your wallet details, and you’re sorted.

 Every method gets the usual anti-money-laundering once-over.
-Watch out for those sneaky playthroughs-sometimes 1x, sometimes triple, depends how you paid.
+Watch out for those sneaky playthroughs-sometimes 1x, but lately the anti-mixing rules can push it to triple (3x) regardless of how you paid.
 I just check the terms before dumping in cash.

 Using Crypto: Fastest Deposits and Withdrawals for Australians